Para leer esta página en español, desplácese hacia arriba y haga clic en el enlace que dice "Translate" (Traducir) y elija "Spanish" (español).

 - MarinHealth / MarinHealth Adult Acute Care Clinic

 - Sutter / Novato Community Hospital

 🔷 Community Testing

-If you are unable to get tested through your medical provider, Marin County residents can access community testing at a dedicated testing site in San Rafael by appointment only.
-Visit https://lhi.care/covidtesting or call: 1-888-634-1123 to schedule an appointment.
+If you are uninsured or cannot get a test through your medical provider, Marin County residents can access free COVID-19 testing at select community test sites listed below.
+APPOINTMENTS ARE REQUIRED IN ADVANCE FOR ALL LOCATIONS; no walk-ups are allowed.
 Access is prioritized for those patients who do not have insurance.

 🔷 Self-Referral Testing

 Most self-referral sites do not require a doctor's referral.
 However, they may require a screening or "e-appointment" prior to testing.
 Testing availability may be prioritized for people who meet the criteria listed below (see "Should I be tested for COVID-19?" on this page).
 Many sites accept health insurance and your insurance will cover the cost IF you request the test through your physician or insurance provider.

 Click on the name of a testing provider below for details about appointment availability, cost, and other requirements.